“docu-mental is high quality, passionate, thoughtful. Your authentic voice makes it a rare gem.”

 I started connecting the dots between how these states of mind, compounded by anxiety and depression can lead to the creation of bad policy, which then leads to bad outcomes, which leads to more anxiety and depression, which leads to more bad policy, and so on.

 I thought if I could show others how this is happening, we could reverse the trends.
+To that end, in 2018, I trademarked "Creating herd immunity to anxiety and depression (TM)".

 There might be more than five states of mind that leave us vulnerable to those who wish to harvest our minds, but these are the five I have identified: